Are You Ready to Hire a Health Coach?

 When my clients hire me as their health coach, we start working together using Practice Better.
 I find this is a lot more efficient and organized than using email.
 Everything is one place so all conversations can be monitored, and my health coaching clients have access to a chat forum with me in between sessions.

-There are a variety of different health coaching platforms available, but you want to make sure your health coach is treating your conversations with privacy in mind.
-I do appreciate that Practice Better is HIPAA compliant so everything my clients share with me stays in one place.
+There are various health coaching platforms available, but you want to make sure your health coach is treating your conversations with privacy in mind.
+I appreciate that Practice Better is HIPAA compliant, so everything my clients share with me stays in one place.

 Do you have health coaching office hours?

-You’ll want to ask your health coach if their office hours are full time, part time, and if they include weekend and holidays.
+You’ll want to ask your health coach if their office hours are full-time, part-time and if they include weekends and holidays.
 Some coaches will charge more for support outside of normal business hours.
-Some packages offered by a health coach do not include any follow up.
-Make sure you understand what is, and isn’t, included in your session prices.
+Some packages offered by a health coach do not include any follow-up.
+Make sure you understand what is and isn’t included in your session prices.

 How long should I hire a health coach?

 This is going to be different for every client based on their health coaching needs.
-Some clients may need a short term session to help them get out of a funk in the kitchen, whereas another client with chronic health issues will need 3-6 month health coaching at a minimum.
-Health changes take time, and even with a health coach there is no magic bullet.
+Some clients may need a short-term session to help them get out of a funk in the kitchen, whereas another client with chronic health issues will need 3-6 months of health coaching at a minimum.
+Health changes take time, and even with a health coach, there is no magic bullet.

-What I have found to work in my practice is offering those clients who start with me for 3 months, to continue on for another 3 month package.
-Sometimes the client is ready to graduate at the end of three months, as we have discovered the root of their gut health or hormonal health challenges.
+In my practice, I offer clients who start with me for 3 months to continue for another 3-month package.
+Sometimes the client is ready to graduate at the end of three months, as we have discovered the root of their food sensitivities or food allergies.
 Other clients are so excited about their progress they want to keep the momentum going and move on to the next level.

 As you look to hire a health coach, make sure you ask for a realistic idea of how long it will take to see progress.
-On some of my calls, I’ve told women that I will not take on their case with for less than a 3 month commitment.
-I know that making changes to gut health, or dealing with autoimmune issue, will require additional time and I’m not about making promises I can’t keep.
+On some of my calls, I’ve told women that I would not take on their case with less than a 3-month commitment.
+I know that making changes to gut health, or dealing with an autoimmune issue, will require additional time, and I’m not about making promises I can’t keep.

 What kind of support can I get after our package is complete?

 Okay, I hope these questions help you hire a health coach that will be the perfect fit for you!
-Taking the next step to partner with a health coach is such a wonderful investment in your health, and living younger longer.
-If you would like to learn more about my health coaching process, please see my nutrition coaching information here.
+Taking the next step to partner with a health coach is such a wonderful investment in your health and living younger longer.
+If you would like to learn more about my health coaching process, please see my nutrition coaching information.